czbiohub-sf/scRFE/README.md

 # scRFE (pronounced 'surf')

-scRFE (single-cell identity definition using random forest modelling and recursive feature elimination) is a python package that uses a one versus all random forest classifier with recursive feature elimination to identify the set of genes necessary and sufficient to describe the different features of your single-cell RNA sequencing data.
+scRFE (single-cell identity definition using random forests and recursive feature elimination) is a Python package that uses a one versus all random forest classifier with recursive feature elimination to identify the set of genes necessary and sufficient to describe the different features of your single-cell RNA sequencing data.

 <img src="https://github.com/czbiohub/scRFE/blob/master/schemaReadMe.png" width="75%" height="75%">